By Brian Scott

 These flaky buttery scones are a hit with friends and neighbours.
 One reviewer claimed they were the best he’d ever eaten; he loved the crunchy top with just the right amount of sweetness.

 This scone recipe has been adapted from my wife’s granny’s recipe by simplifying it, converting most ingredients to grams and using a stand mixer to do most of the work.
 It is quick, easy and excellent texture and taste.
+I use the paddle tool after all the ingredients are added and process just until most of the dry ingredients are incorporated.
+The dump the bowl onto a lightly floured counter and knead gently just until the dough is relatively smooth and all the dry ingredients are incorporated.

 If a stand mixer is not available, hand mixing and kneading are certainly an option.
 If hand kneading, cold ingredients become even more critical to ensure that the butter remains layered and not completely mixed into the flour.
 I’ve sometimes prepped all but the egg/milk elements and stored the bowl overnight in the freezer.
 This makes for a very quick finishing process in the morning to produce lovely warm scones for breakfast with little fuss.
+When prepping by hand, mix until all the ingredients are well combined, then knead until the mixture comes together.
+Do not overknead.

 Nutrition balance score